erl-j/21GO-client/README.md

 *21go* is a platform on which you can easily make group orders, called *super orders*, to existing web shops.

-A user can initiate an group order (which we call super order) or browse the catalog to join an existing super order.
+A user can initiate an super order or browse the catalog to join an existing super order.

 ## What we've done